maroba/multipoles/README.md

 # multipoles

 *multipoles* is a Python package for multipole expansions of the solutions of the Poisson equation (e.g. electrostatic or gravitational potentials).
-It can handle discrete and continuous "charge" distributions.
+It can handle discrete and continuous charge or mass distributions.

 ## Background